 Where necessary, the term "department" shall refer to an academic subdivision within a parent multi-department college, which operates as equivalent to a department but is known by another name, including any "free-standing division" or "school."
 See Policy 6-001, and Policy 2-004.

-Where necessary, the term "college" shall refer to an academic organization which operates as equivalent to a college, but is known by another name, including a "school."
+Where necessary, the term "college" shall refer to an academic organization that operates as equivalent to a college, but is known by another name, including a "school."
 See Policy 6-001, and Policy 2-004.

-For colleges that have no formal internal academic subdivisions (known commonly as 'single-department colleges' or 'non-deparmentalized colleges'), appointments and tenure are established in the college.
+For colleges that have no formal internal academic subdivisions (known commonly as “single-department colleges” or “non-deparmentalized colleges”), appointments and tenure are established in the college.
 See Policy 6-001, Policy 2-004, and Policy 6-311-1.
-Accordingly, the procedures described here for development of criteria and standards, and making and reviewing of retention, promotion and tenure decisions, shall be modified appropriately, including as follows:
+Accordingly, the procedures described here for development of criteria and standards, and making and reviewing of retention, promotion, and tenure decisions, shall be modified appropriately, including as follows:

-Formulation of criteria, standards and procedures for retention, promotion, and tenure reviews, described here in 6-303-III-A-2 and elsewhere, shall be conducted by the college (including approval of the governing RPT Statement by majority vote of the tenure-line faculty of the college, and the dean).
+Formulation of criteria, standards and procedures for retention, promotion, and tenure reviews, described here in 6-303-III-A-2 and elsewhere, shall be conducted by the college (including approval of the governing RPT Statement by majority vote of the tenure-line faculty of the college, and by the dean).

 The functions described here in 6-303-III-A and elsewhere as being performed by a department-level RPT advisory committee shall be performed by a college RPT advisory committee.
 The description of the membership and leadership of the committee shall be interpreted to include appropriate modifications, including that the college dean is ineligible to serve as committee chair, and that committee members shall be drawn from the college faculty.

-The functions described here in 6-303-III-B-1, and III-F and elsewhere as being performed by a department chairperson shall be performed by the college dean (see Policy 2-005-Section 5-F), including such activities as holding meetings with RPT candidates.
+The functions described here in 6-303-III-B-1, III-F, and elsewhere as being performed by a department chairperson shall be performed by the college dean (see Policy 2-005-Section 5-F), including such activities as holding meetings with RPT candidates.

-The functions described here in 6-303-III-C-3 and elsewhere as being performed by a department-level student advisory committee shall be performed by the college SAC.
+The functions described here in 6-303-III-C-3 and elsewhere as being performed by a department-level student RPT-SAC advisory committee shall be performed by the college RPT-SAC(s).

-The actions described here in 6-303-III-G, and elsewhere as being performed by a college dean and college-level RPT committee shall be inapplicable.
+The actions described here in 6-303-III-G and elsewhere as being performed by a college dean and college-level RPT committee shall be inapplicable.
 Instead, RPT actions from a single-department college shall be forwarded for review at the level of the cognizant vice president and appropriate committees as provided in Section III-H and elsewhere.

-For tenured faculty reviews (TFR), the functions described here in 6-303-III-L shall be performed by the dean and tenure-line faculty of the college.

 (EndNote 2: Adaptation of Policy 6-303 for University Libraries.)